 VICKRAM SINGH: What is your overall goal with the Grassroots Cannabis Forum?

-IAN NUGENT: To educate, normalize, and destigmatize cannabis.
+HAUTE BOX: To educate, normalize, and destigmatize cannabis.
 Looking at other social trends, such as the normalization of LGBT rights, one of the biggest things for that movement was people having a face to associate with it.
 Our thought process with the Forum is to bring cannabis, [the] cannabis industry, and cannabis culture out into the mainstream.
 Right in a park, free to the public.

 What’s one thing you learned from the first forum that you carried over to the recent one?